openpracticelibrary/openpracticelibrary/src/pages/practice/north-star-framework.md

   ### Suggested Time

-  As long as it takes, but time-boxed.
+  As long as it takes, but time-boxed (60-120 minutes)

-  Break down the analysis over several workshops on different days.
-Consider the breakdown of topics above as potential topic for each workshop.
+  W﻿ith experienced teams and facilitators, it can be all done in 120 minutes.
+Others may need a few workshops to gain alignment on key topics before completing the framework

   ### Facilitation Materials Needed